API Reference¶

 Example

-from plotsim import generate_tables_with_state, build_manifest
+from plotsim.manifest import build_manifest

 tables, state = generate_tables_with_state(cfg)